 By Kara Sherrer

 While business school cohorts have become more and more diverse over the past decades, students who don’t fit the stereotypical mold still wonder what their experience will be, especially if they belong to multiple underrepresented groups.
 To better understand their stories, we spoke with several students about intersectionality and the business school experience.
-We also talked with Consuela Knox, Director of Admissions Operations and Diversity Recruiting Manager, and Zeke Arteaga, Associate Director of Admissions, to get their perspective from the other side of the application.
+We also talked with Ashley Lomax, Assistant Director of Recruiting and Admissions and Lead Diversity Recruiter, to get her perspective from the other side of the application.

 Different Types of Diversity

-A candidate who belongs to multiple diversity groups may have one primary aspect that they identify with most strongly — for example, a female LGBTQ+ Latina candidate may identify with the Latino community the most.
-However, other students feel like their identities should be accorded equal weight, and don’t want to feel like they have to “choose” between them.
+A candidate who belongs to multiple diversity groups may feel like all their identities should be accorded equal weight.
+Others have one primary aspect that they identify with most strongly — for example, a female LGBTQIA+ Latina candidate may identify with the Latino community the most.

 Sometimes feeling different stems not from the student’s pre-MBA career background, but rather other life circumstances.
 For example, Tiffany Stillwell (MBA’20) is a woman and an Army veteran — but she’s also a mom of two kids, something that definitely puts her in the minority at business school.
 “It’s a completely different experience for a parent,” she said.
 “It’s definitely hard to be a mom and be a student again, but it’s so worth it.”

-While there might not be an explicit place in the business school application to talk about every aspect of diversity, the admissions officers say that the interview is a great place to bring up that piece of your identity if you’re looking for support.
-“If we don’t ask about it in the application, we are hoping it will come up in the interview,” Knox said.
+While there might not be an explicit place in the business school application to talk about every aspect of diversity, admissions officers say that the interview is a great place to bring up that piece of your identity if you’re looking for support.
+“It’s (the student’s) journey, and I really try to be cognizant of that, but the earlier you disclose the better — that way we can actually talk to you about resources (and scholarships),” Lomax explained.

 Moving to the South